Convex-Dev/convex.cljc/README.md

 ## License

-Currently unlicensed.
+Copyright © 2021 Adam Helinski, the Convex Foundation, and contributors

-Copyright © 2021 Adam Helinski
+Licensed under the Apache License, Version 2.0